-If you're thinking seriously about a career in law, it's vital you join a firm that feels right and is a good fit for you.
-That's why we offer a virtual work experience program and vacation clerkships—so you can find out if White & Case is the right fit for you.
+If you're thinking seriously about a career in law, it's vital you join a firm that feels right.
+That's why we offer a virtual learning platform and vacation clerkships—so you can find out if White & Case is the right fit for you.

 Many of our previous participants find that these immersive experiences help them not only decide on the right career choice and firm, but also build friendships and start to build their professional networks too.